authlib/joserfc/docs/en/guide/jwt.rst

     jwt.encode(header, claims, key)

-The JWE formatted result contains 5 parts, while JWS only contains 3 parts, a JWE example would be something like this:
+The JWE formatted result contains 5 parts, while JWS only contains 3 parts, a JWE example would be something like this (line breaks for display only):

 .. code-block:: none